BetonQuest/BetonQuest/documentation/Developer-Documentation/Releasing.md

 ###Step 2: Build a release

 You can create a release by tagging a commit with a version tag.
-A version tag needs to tag the commit that should be a release with the version from the pom.xml(without `SNAPSHOT`).
+A version tag needs to tag the commit that should be a release with the version from the pom.xml(without `-SNAPSHOT`).

 ###Step 3: Post-Release